UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     my_rand.add_val_weight(0,20);
     my_rand.add_range_weight(1,5,50,COMBINED_WEIGHT);
     addr := my_rand.randm(VOID);

-The supported types are integer, real, time, unsigned, signed and std_logic_vector.

 .. note::
     While it is possible to use different weight modes for each range in the same randomization call, it is recommended to use the